 Cancellations

 Please note that ALL students applying for financial aid assume full responsibility for all program fees.
-In order to cancel once you have registered, please retrieve your online application and select the “Cancel My Registration” button.
+To cancel your Travel Study program participation, please email “info@ieo.ucla.edu” with the subject line “Travel Study Program Cancellation Request”.
+Your message will be directed to the appropriate staff member for assistance.
 The $300 deposit is nonrefundable.
-Financial Aid students who cancel after April 7 will be assessed the full program fee without the possibility of financial aid.
-See Cancellation Policy.
+Financial Aid students who cancel after March 11 will be assessed the full program fee without the possibility of financial aid.
+See Cancellation Policy for more information.

 Information for Non-UCLA Students